ace-of-aces/intellipest/README.md

 - 🧩 Pure PHP & framework agnostic

 > [!IMPORTANT]
-> This project is in beta.
+> This project is currently in beta.
+Features are subject to change.

 ## Introduction